NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 FIXME: Check whether we need openssl for using MPI - if we do, include it?
 FIXME: Check if the caching of the minimal openmpi build works
+FIXME: Check that the bulleted item list in install.rst formats correctly now
+FIXME: Check that the deployment fails when the execution on the tensornet-mps fails
+FIXME: Check that the installation works with sudo
+FIXME: Make the installer activate the MPI support if possible?

 - Standard C library: To create a self-contained, relocatable CUDA Quantum installation, we recommend to statically link all dependencies.
 To do so,